StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 * Introduced [check functions that alert on anomalies](../../use/checks-and-monitors/anomaly-health-checks.md) detected by the Autonomous Anomaly Detector.
 Previous anomaly detection functions and baseline streams and functions are deprecated and will be removed in StackState v4.4.
 STAC-12256
 * The [Autonomous Anomaly Detector \(AAD\)](../../stackpacks/add-ons/aad.md) is now enabled by default in the Kubernetes distribution.
 STAC-12024
-* It is now possible to [configure whether ClusterRoles and ClusterRoleBindings need to be installed](../install-stackstate/kubernetes_openshift/required_permissions.md#disable-automatic-creation-of-cluster-wide-resources) by the StackState Helm chart using the flag `cluster-role.enabled`.
+* it's now possible to [configure whether ClusterRoles and ClusterRoleBindings need to be installed](../install-stackstate/kubernetes_openshift/required_permissions.md#disable-automatic-creation-of-cluster-wide-resources) by the StackState Helm chart using the flag `cluster-role.enabled`.
 STAC-11749
 * StackState HDFS pods now run without privileges in Kubernetes.
 STAC-11741
 * Added support for interacting with external systems using [self-signed certificates](/configure/security/self-signed-certificates.md).
 STAC-11738
 * The field specifying the [role to use for Keycloak authentication](../../configure/security/authentication/keycloak.md) \(default field name: `roles`\) is now configurable using the `groupsField` configuration parameter.
 STAC-11609
 * StackState now supports [API tokens for authentication of the StackState CLI](../cli/README.md).
 This allows the StackState CLI to work with Keycloak or OIDC as an authentication provider.
 STAC-11608
 * The CLI will now issue a deprecation warning when not using the new API token based authentication.
 STAC-12567
 * Added support for [backup and restore procedure for self-hosted Kubernetes](../data-management/backup_restore/kubernetes_backup.md) setup.
 STAC-11548
-* It is now possible to use component actions when time-traveling.
+* it's now possible to use component actions when time-traveling.
 STAC-11462
 * Introduced auto-grouping to automatically choose the correct grouping level for views.
 STAC-11396
 * Authentication settings are now directly configurable on the Helm chart.
 STAC-11237
 * Added permission `manage-event-handlers` to [protect creation of event handlers](../../configure/security/rbac/rbac_permissions.md#view-management).
 STAC-11172